 How to apply

-To apply for the studentship you must submit an application to study for a DPhil in Education at the University of Oxford by midday, 24 January 2020.
+To apply for the studentship you must submit an application to study for a DPhil in Education at the University of Oxford by 28th February.
 Details about applying can be found at: https://www.ox.ac.uk/admissions/graduate/courses/dphil-education.
-Your application should include a research proposal indicating how you would engage critically with the three core elements of the project – homelessness, walking, and education – if offered the studentship.
-Your proposal can draw on the description of the research detailed above.
+A short project outline already exists and your application should develop this into a more fully-formed research proposal, particularly with respect to the existing literature on childhood trauma and the methodological approaches and challenges.

 In addition you must complete a Grand Union DTP Application Form and upload it, together with your graduate application form.
 Please ensure you also select ‘ESRC Grand Union DTP Studentships in Social Sciences’ in the University of Oxford scholarships section of the University’s graduate application form.